gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 "Hey," Gumption said, elbowing her.
 Maddy blinked.
-They had passed through the houses on the other side of the main square and reached the village's other square, the one that courting couples didn't sit in this one on warm summer evenings.
+They had passed through the houses on the other side of the main square and reached the town's other square, the one that courting couples didn't sit in this one on warm summer evenings.
 An ageless black glass pillar stood in its center, half again the height of anyone Maddy knew